Megan-0401/JavaSnap/README.md

   - Method -> printCard()
   - calls dealCard() method, convert with toString()
   - print card to console
 - The game continues until two cards in a row have the same symbol, at which point the “player” wins and the game ends. [x]
+- new method -> EndGame()
+- prints message "Snap!
+You win!"
+- calls new method -> playAgain(), that asks user whether they'd like to play again
+- if yes, call new method -> resetGame() that generates a new deck and calls startGame()
+- if no, end program

 ### Stage 4